djosephsen/gryphie/README.md

 #### Efficient and pedantic, but never annoying
-Many monitoring tools start out hard-wired to a particular thingie, and then, when they become more successful, some poor schlep winds up ripping out the hard-wired back-end code, and replaceing it with something more modular.
+Many monitoring tools start out hard-wired to a particular thingie, and then, when they become more successful, some poor schlep winds up ripping out the hard-wired back-end code, and replacing it with something more modular.
 This usually works out ok, but some back-end modules get more love than others.
 My goal with Gryphie is to make a very accessable, high-quality implementation of the most popular protocols available.
 I want Gryphie to be so good that people